No booking fees on the app

 Edinburgh to Glasgow train travel guide

-The train journey from Edinburgh to Glasgow combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Edinburgh, you can get to Glasgow in just 44m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Edinburgh to Glasgow is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Edinburgh, you can arrive at Glasgow in just 44m, making it a quick and convenient option for travelling between these two places.

 Planning and booking